🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 7. Compound Options

 These options, often called split-fee options, allow investors to buy an option on an option.
-Whether or not a compound option pays off depends on whether or not another option pays off.
+Whether or not a compound option may result in a payout depends on the value or outcome of the underlying option.
 Investors in compound options have to make their decisions based on the expiration dates and strike prices of both the underlying option, as well as the compound option itself.

 8. Extendible Options